Kenny-Hui/Instant-A704F-Mouse-Utilities/README.md

 </table>

 Vendor ID/Product ID: `18f8:1286`
+All the observed details can be found in [SPECS.md](./SPECS.md)

-idk maybe when I finish the blog I am writing then this repo would make more sense :)
+idk maybe when I finish the blog I am currently writing then this repo would make more sense :)

 ## Installation & Usage
 **For Debian-based users:**